yisheng90/alumni/README.md

 ## Phase 2
 A user should be able to:
-- see a list of all projects based upon a project filter (e.g. project3), with a project image displayed (if present else the user's avatar)
+- see a list of all projects based upon a project filter (e.g. project3), with a project image displayed (if present else the user's avatar) - it should avoid duplicates for collaborative projects
 - click on a project to view the README file for the that project

 ## Phase 3